 Much like with Fourth Protocol, it's more of a graphic multiple-choice game with windowed sub-selections, and you'll be picking actions from text-based menus a lot.

-An obscure Amstrad CPC game that plays a bit like the Magic Knight games but the icons are more visually defined (and Apple style).
+An obscure Amstrad CPC game that plays something like the Magic Knight games but the icons are more visually defined (and Apple style).

 The game is controlled using a set of icons but also has computers, computer architecture and programming as the topic of the game.
 Bit like in TRON, the game depicts life inside computer circuitry.
 You can pick up and manipulate items and 'chat' with the cast of characters.